mitchellvitez/UM-CSG-Tutorials/README.md

-# UMCSG-Uploading-Files
+# UM CSG Tutorials

-A tutorial on how to upload files such as meeting minutes, applications, etc. to the CSG website
+Tutorials for authors on how to perform tasks for the Central Student Government website

+Topics covered: writing articles, uploading files, editing pages

+_To read a tutorial, simply click_ `tutorial name.md` and follow along